xinhuang/xinhuang.github.com/src/assets/posts/2015-02-08-clang-tutorial-the-ast-matcher.md

----
-title: "Clang Tutorial: The AST Matcher"
+"title": "Clang Tutorial: The AST Matcher"
-layout: post
-category : Clang
+"category" : "Clang"
-tagline: "using AST matcher to find pass-by-value std::vector parameters" tags : [c++, howto]
+"tagline": "using AST matcher to find pass-by-value std::vector parameters" "tags" : ["C++", "HowTo"]
 ---

 In [previous post] we have learned about Clang abstract syntax tree (AST) and made a simple Clang tool that will print all the